alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-02-25-Docker-Containers - 2.markdown

 - Clean / Rebuild and then Start Remote Debugging in Visual C++.
 If the build step works but debugging fails, please make sure you have not forgotten the `--security-opt seccomp=unconfined` flag.

-This is it for running and debugging C++ applications running in a Linux docker container.
+This is it for running and debugging C++ applications in a Linux docker container.
 Happy Hacking! :)